Some teddy bears are just tchotchkes. So what's the difference between those ones and the ones that help? And how does one become the other?

 How A Teddy Bear Takes On A Life Of Its Own

 The creepiest part about transitional teddy bears (because the fact that they can replace you isn’t creepy enough) is that kids seem to really care about their stuffed animals.
-Studies suggest some kids are so attached that they come to believe that their toys have unique properties or “essences”.
-Researchers demonstrated this in an odd 2008 study published in Cognition, which involved a scientific-looking “copy machine” that researchers told kids they could use to create an identical duplicate of any item.
-The machine was fake — but the existential crises were real.
+Studies suggest some kids are so attached that they come to believe that their toys have unique properties or “essences.”
+Researchers demonstrated this in an odd 2008 study published in the journal Cognition, which involved a scientific-looking “copy machine” that researchers told kids they could use to create an identical duplicate of any item.
+The machine was fake, but the existential crises were real.